-To respond to and reverse the challenging operating environment for charities and nongovernmental organisations in the UK
+Combat the challenging operating environment for charities and NGOs in the UK

 The operating environment for charities and nongovernmental organisations has become increasingly challenging in recent years.
 The UK has placed significant restrictions on the ability of charities to speak out, which has had a ‘chilling effect’ on the sector.
 The 2014 Lobbying Act created widespread confusion, which resulted in charities and NGOs withdrawing from public debate in the 12 months before the 2015 election.